wvermin/findent/README.md

 # findent
-indent and convert Fortran sources
+indent, relabel and convert Fortran sources
- - findent supports Fortran-2008, including OpenMP conditionals
+ - findent supports Fortran-2018, including OpenMP conditionals
  - findent can convert from fixed form to free form and vice-versa
  - high speed: 50K - 100K lines per second
  - configuration files and instructions for vim, gedit and emacs